philcockfield/file-system-cache/README.md

 const value = await cache.get("foo");
 ```

 Use `getSync` for a synchronous version.
-Pass a `defaultValue` parameter to have that value returned if nothing exists within the cache.
+Pass a `defaultValue` parameter to use if the key does not exist within the cache.

 ### set(key, value)